jessih828/jessih828/README.md

 # Hi, I'm Jessica!
-## a data analyst passionate about using machine learning and analytics to uncover insights
+a data analyst passionate about using machine learning and analytics tools to uncover insights!

 I have an MSc in Big Data & Business Analytics, specializing in Advanced AI.
 My background combines international account management and data science with a passion for discovering and learning new things about technology.
 I thrive in fast-paced, international environments and am excited to apply my analytical skills to drive impactful business decisions.